-This article is about building a sustainable home.
 What we build matters and so does how we build it.
 Building with sustainability in mind should be standard for the twenty first century home.
-We always think about sustainable design in every one of our projects.
-Sustainable living is the key for the future.
 In this article we will outline 21 tips for a sustainable house design.
-Now let’s learn about some ideas on how to build a sustainable house.
+Building sustainable homes not only saves you money in the long run but also reduces your impact on the environment.
+Now let’s go over some ideas on how to build a sustainable house.

 21 Ideas For Building a Sustainable Home: